CRB CLINIC DIGITAL DENTISTRY

 Treatment of gingivitis in the early stages is very effective.
 Therefore, it is recommended to consult a doctor at the first symptoms: bleeding gums and bad breath.

-Diagnosis for gingivitis
+Consultation for gingivitis

 CRB clinic